Taapsee Pannu Teams Up With ‘Chhapaak’ Star Vikrant Massey For Murder-Mystery 'Haseen Dillruba'

 Producer Aanand L Rai has stated that he is really looking forward to entertain and engage the audience with Haseen Dillruba's edgy script.
 Himanshu Sharma said the film will be an "edge-of-the-seat entertainer".
 He added, "Kanika Dhillon and Vinil Mathew are out to bring something very exciting and thrilling."

 The film is scheduled to release on September 18, 2020.
 Taapsee Pannu's much-awaited film 'Thappad' will be released on February 28, 2020.
 Taapsee took to social media to share the new release date.
 The film was earlier slated to release on March 6, 2020.
 Director Anubhav Sinha gave a shocking response when Taapsee tweeted the new release date.
+He commented, "Arre????
+No one told me...
+28th Feb????
+Chal theek hai Phir (sic)."
 'Thappad' shooting was wrapped up in October this year.

 In 2020, Taapsee will also be seen in 'Shabaash Mithu', the biopic of Indian women skipper Mithali Raj.
 Taapsee announced the news through her social media handles on Mithali Raj's birthday.
 The two were seen celebrating the latter's birthday by cutting a cake and posing for pictures.